 Skip to content

-Joint Health 101: Joints in the human body, and how to care for them!
+Joint Health 101: Joints in the Human Body and Care Tips

-Joint Health 101: Joints in the human body, and how to care for them!
+Joint Health 101: Joints in the Human Body and Care Tips

 20 Aug 2024

-Joint Health 101: Joints in the human body, and how to care for them!
+Joint Health 101: Joints in the Human Body and Care Tips

 How many joints do you think there are in the human body?
-We’ll tell you later, but let’s be honest, when did you last spare a thought for any of them?
+We’ll tell you later, but here’s the point: your joint health affects how you move, train, sleep, and recover day to day.
 They faithfully do their job every day, but if you’re like most of us, the only time you think about them is when something starts to hurt.
-Let's talk about 'maintaining healthy joints and easing discomfort'.
+Let's talk about maintaining healthy joints and easing discomfort.

-Joint pain is no joke, so today we have some guidance on how to maintain the joints that work and things that may help improve the ones that aren’t at their best right now.
+Joint pain is no joke, so today we’re sharing practical ways to protect the joints that feel good and support the ones that aren’t at their best right now.
+Think daily mobility, the right mix of strength and low-impact movement, and nutrition that helps keep inflammation in check.

 Mobilisation

 Mobilising your joints gently through their full range of motion daily is an excellent idea.
-Just taking five minutes before bed to move all your joints, starting from your toes and working upwards, can help maintain mobility as well as move fresh nutrients into the joint and flush out toxins.
-It also helps you relax for a better sleep!
+Just taking five minutes before bed to move all your joints, starting from your toes and working upwards, can help maintain mobility, encourage joint fluid movement, and deliver fresh nutrients into the joint.
+Keep it smooth and comfortable, and you may also find it helps you relax for better sleep.

 The Right Type of Exercise

-Exercise shouldn’t hurt!
-Listen to your body and exercise to a level that is challenging but still comfortable.
+Exercise shouldn’t hurt.
+Listen to your body and choose a level that feels challenging but still comfortable, especially if you’re currently managing soreness.

 Load-bearing exercise such as walking, running and resistance training is essential for keeping healthy joints strong.
-The cartilage compression that occurs with load-bearing, helps joints build strong, thick cartilage and increases bone density.
+The compression that occurs with load-bearing can help joints maintain thick, resilient cartilage and supports bone density.
+Start with a manageable dose and build up gradually so your joints have time to adapt.

 Low Impact exercise such as swimming, tai-chi and seated movement classes are useful for maintaining function and rehabilitating joints that are already sore.
 If you’re stuck for a class, local councils often have information about gentle exercise sessions for older adults.